lsilva01/operating-bitcoin-core-test/multisig-tutorial.md

 ## 1.1 Basic Multisig Workflow

+### 1.1 Create the Descriptor Wallets

-1. For a 2-of-3 multisig, create 3 descriptor wallets.
+For a 2-of-3 multisig, create 3 descriptor wallets.
 It is important that they are of the descriptor type in order to retrieve the wallet descriptors.
 These wallets contain HD seed and private keys, which will be used to sign the PSBTs and derive the xpub.

 ```bash
 for ((n=1;n<=3;n++))